Astros vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have an implied moneyline win probability of 56.5% in this contest.
+- Based on this game's moneyline, the Astros' implied win probability is 58.3%.

-- Houston has combined with opponents to go over the total 35 times this season for a 35-36-1 record against the over/under.
+- Houston has combined with opponents to hit the over on the total 36 times this season for a 36-36-1 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!